iamsmartad/iamapi-php-sdk/README.md

-Its just a protype for now.
+Currently just a protoype.
 Will add basic usage with authentication later.

 Not on packagist for now.
 How to use in iamdevelopment/iamstudent:

 *  cd iamnetwork/